 Step Three is deciding what is right for you, or your family at this time.

 The Anglican Articles of Religion speak of baptism as ‘a sign of regeneration or new birth’, in which the promises of the forgiveness of sin and of our adoption to be the sons of God ‘are visibly signed and sealed by virtue of prayer unto God’ (Article 27).

-God wants our children to experience a loving home, to gain wisdom, to live generously for the good of all, to grow in faith, and to come at last to share in his eternal kingdom.
+God wants our children to experience a loving home, gain wisdom, live generously for the good of all, grow in faith, and come at last to share in his eternal kingdom.

 Children, who are to be baptised, make promises through their sponsors (parents and godparents).
 For this reason, the sponsors are required to declare their Christian faith publicly, agree with the teaching in the Apostles’ Creed and promise to live as a disciple of Christ.
 This requires a commitment to gathering regularly with other church members.
 The congregation also promises to support the sponsors in their vows.